Barton Hill Farms: The History

 Barton Hill Farms: Outdoor Fun

 The best part about Barton Hill Farms, other than the corn maze, is the relaxing atmosphere.
-There are so many fun things to do at the Farm as a family that you can take your time with and really enjoy yourselves. throw washers, play in the massive pirate ship/sand box, run around like frontier men in the Fort, hula hoop, and take tons and tons of pictures.
+There are so many fun things to do at the Farm as a family that you can take your time with and really enjoy yourselves.
+Throw washers, play in the massive pirate ship/sand box, run around like frontier men in the Fort, hula hoop, and take tons and tons of pictures.
 Picnic tables are scattered around with great big shade awnings to sit under.
 There are a few drink & food tents as well.
-This year, they also have a jumping pillow, kayaking on the Colorado River, calf roping, John Deer Trike Track, and farm animals.

 Barton Hill Farms: Pumpkin Patch